-- POS 101 Principles of Politics & Government (3.0); 3 cr.
-Introduces the basic political philosophies and governmental processes, and the relationships between rights, liberties, and responsibilities of individuals and governments. - POS 201 Introduction to Political Science (3.0); 3 cr.
+POS 101 Principles of Politics & Government (3.0); 3 cr.
+Introduces the basic political philosophies and governmental processes, and the relationships between rights, liberties, and responsibilities of individuals and governments.

+POS 201 Introduction to Political Science (3.0); 3 cr.
 Covers the basic concepts in political science.
-Prerequisite: ENL 107. - POS 210 Governments and Institutions of Lebanon (3.0); 3 cr.
+Prerequisite: ENL 107.

+POS 210 Governments and Institutions of Lebanon (3.0); 3 cr.
 An introduction to the various characteristics that have shaped the Lebanese political system.
-An introduction to the processes of parliamentary, executive, adminsitrative, and judiciary government is provided. - POS 212 Political History of the Near East Until World War I (3.0); 3 cr.
-A survey of political history and culture of the Mediterranean civilizations. - POS 240 Law and Society (3.0); 3 cr.
+An introduction to the processes of parliamentary, executive, adminsitrative, and judiciary government is provided.

+POS 212 Political History of the Near East Until World War I (3.0); 3 cr.
+A survey of political history and culture of the Mediterranean civilizations.

+POS 240 Law and Society (3.0); 3 cr.
 Nature, purposes and sanctions of law sources of law private and public law.
 Common and civil law, courts and administration of justice.
 This course is a prerequisite to all law courses.
-Prerequisite: ENL 107. - POS 317 Political Parties, Public Opinion, Pressure Groups (3.0); 3 cr.
-Parties and pressure group.
+Prerequisite: ENL 107.

+POS 317 Political Parties, Public Opinion, Pressure Groups (3.0); 3 cr.
 Analysis of pressure politics and political behavior.
-Impact of parties and pressure group are the governmental efficiency and the public good.
-Evaluation of public opinions impact on governmental decisions. - POS 321 State and Local Government (3.0); 3 cr.
+Impact of parties and pressure group on the governmental efficiency and the public good.
+Evaluation of public opinions impact on governmental decisions.

+POS 321 State and Local Government (3.0); 3 cr.
 Places subnational politics in its social, ideological, and federal setting.
 Concern is with both formal structure and political process.
-Focus on the individual role. - POS 323 Minority Politics (3.0); 3 cr.
+Focus on the individual's role.

+POS 323 Minority Politics (3.0); 3 cr.
 An examination of the social, cultural and economic factors which affect the political choices of minorities.
 Analysis of minorities political rights and actions.

-- POS 331 Judicial Politics (3.0); 3 cr.
-Examination of the principal actors in the legal system, police, lawyers, judges, citizens, about half of the course devoted to the study of judicial behavior in the courts.
-Political and personal influences on judicial behavior. - POS 335 Classical Political Thoughts and Ideologies (3.0); 3 cr.
-Introduction to the origin and development of inquiry about human life and political association with particular reference to ancient and medieval philosophies. - POS 345 Ethics and Leadership (3.0); 3 cr.
-An examination of the nature of the relation between authority and moral duty in light of the long tradition of civil and religious statutes. - POS 350 Comparative Governments and Politics (3.0); 3 cr.
+POS 331 Judicial Politics (3.0); 3 cr.
+Examination of the principal actors in the legal system: police, lawyers, judges, and citizens.
+About half of the course is devoted to the study of judicial behavior in the courts and political and personal influences on judicial behavior.

+POS 335 Classical Political Thought and Ideologies (3.0); 3 cr.
+Introduction to the origin and development of inquiry about human life and political association with particular reference to ancient and medieval philosophies.

+POS 345 Ethics and Leadership (3.0); 3 cr.
+An examination of the nature of the relation between authority and moral duty in light of the long tradition of civil and religious statutes.

+POS 350 Comparative Governments and Politics (3.0); 3 cr.
 A study of the basic approaches to comparative politics.
-Constitutional comparisons among the political systems of the United States, Great Britain, France, China, and Japan, are highlighted. - POS 353 Governments of the Middle East (3.0); 3 cr.
-A comparative study of the governmental systems and political processes of Middle Eastern countries. - POS 382 Empirical Research Methods (3.0); 3 cr.
+Constitutional comparisons among the political systems of the United States, Great Britain, France, China, and Japan are highlighted.

+POS 353 Governments of the Middle East (3.0); 3 cr.
+A comparative study of the governmental systems and political processes of Middle Eastern countries.

+POS 382 Empirical Research Methods (3.0); 3 cr.
 An exposition of the scientific methods for conducting research, collecting and analyzing data, formulating hypotheses and propositions, and developing well-organized reports.
+Prerequisite: ENL 213

-Prerequisite: ENL 222 - POS 403 Arab-Israeli Conflict (3.0); 3 cr.
-A study of the Arab-Israeli conflict and its effects on the legal, economic, and political patterns of the region and the international community. - POS 421 Environmental Politics (3.0); 3 cr.
+POS 403 Arab-Israeli Conflict (3.0); 3 cr.
+A study of the Arab-Israeli conflict and its effects on the legal, economic, and political patterns of the region and the international community.

+POS 421 Environmental Politics (3.0); 3 cr.
 Political, legal, and economic forces in environmental law and policy.
 Special emphasis on air and water pollution and on threat to public and agricultural land.
-Environmental group and their opponents. - POS 442 Constitutional Law (3.0); 3 cr.
-A study of the precepts and provisions of the

-Lebanese constitution and its contributions to policy, governance, and democracy.
+Environmental groups and their opponents.

+POS 442 Constitutional Law (3.0); 3 cr.
+A study of the precepts and provisions of the Lebanese constitution and its contributions to policy, governance, and democracy.